Lotustrailtheprestigefig/StarshipScript/README.md

 Starship Script to install starship with configuration files on a linux distro.

-A standard shell script that will transform your original terminal into a new terminal with some nice icons.
+A standard script that will transform your original terminal into a new terminal with some nice icons.

 You must be logged in as a root user.
 First you must clone the repo and then execute the install.sh file.